ClickHouse/clickhouse_vs_snowflake/top_projects_by_distro/README.md

 Full results [here](./index.html).

 ### Enabling Parallel Replicas for ClickHouse
 Below we show the performance benefit of enabling parallel replicas for ClickHouse using the original 708 GB service and ordering key of `project, date, timestamp`.
-This service contains a total of 177 vCPUs spread over 3 cores.
+This service contains a total of 177 vCPUs spread over 3 nodes.

 ![results_clickhouse_parallel.png](results_clickhouse_parallel.png)